 “I look at boxing as 90% psychological… the physical side has very little to do with it, if anything” – those are the words of Tyson in “Sporting Heroes” (2014).

-You probably view boxing as a very physical sport.
+Most people view boxing as a very physical sport.

 What is psychological warfare?

-The art of mastering your own thoughts.
-To win the war against your own mind.
-There is an African proverb “If there is no enemy within, the enemies outside cannot hurt you”.
+“If there is no enemy within, the enemies outside cannot hurt you”.
 The Tyson story is a perfect illustration of this.

-Enter Cus D’Amato
+The Teacher – Cus D’Amato

 “I don’t care how big or strong you are, if you don’t have the spiritual warrior in you, you’ll never be a fighter”.

-Cut would speak to Mike about fear: “Your mind is not your friend Mike, I hope you know that.
+Cus would speak to Mike about fear: “Your mind is not your friend Mike, I hope you know that.
 You have to fight with your mind, control it”.

 Mike was taught that before a fight, his mind would create imaginations that his opponent looks bigger than him and more confident.